alxvth/HDILibSlim/README.md

 # HDILib: High Dimensional Inspector Library

-Slimmed-down fork of [HDILib](https://github.com/biovault/HDILib), mainly no FLANN dependency.
+Slimmed-down fork of [HDILib](https://github.com/biovault/HDILib): mainly no external dependencies like FLANN, that have to be compiled.
 To be compatible with the HDILib, you may want to include [nanoflann](https://github.com/jlblancoc/nanoflann), which is already present in `hdi/data/nano_flann.h`.

 HDILib is a library for the scalable analysis of large and high-dimensional data.